JennFleck/GettingAndCleaningData/README.md

   3. Use descriptive activity names in the data set.
   4. Labels the dta set with descriptive variable names.
   5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 * final_data.txt: The independent tidy data set computed by run_analysis.R.
+To view this table in R, place the file in your working directory and run this code view_this_table <- read.table("final_data.txt").